A Global Torelli Theorem for Calabi-Yau Manifolds: The Period Map

 where $C$ is the Weil operator given by $Cv=\left (\sqrt{-1}\right )^{2k-n}v$ when $v\in H_{pr}^{k,n-k}(M)$.
 The classifying space $D$ for polarized Hodge structures with data \eqref{cl45} is the space of all such Hodge filtrations

 The compact dual $\check D$ of $D$ is

 The classifying space $D\subset \check D$ is an open set.
 We note that the conditions \eqref{cl45}, \eqref{cl50} and \eqref{cl60} imply the identity \eqref{cl46}.
 From the definition of classifying space we naturally get the {Hodge bundles} on $\check{D}$ by associating to each point in $\check{D}$ the vector spaces $\{F^k\}_{k=0}^n$ in the Hodge filtration of that point.
-Without confusion we will also denote by $F^k$ the bundle with $F^k$ as fiber, for each $0\leq k\leq n$. \begin{remark} We make remark one may refer to Appendix \ref{appi} for more detailed descriptions of the classifying space $D$, its compact dual $\check{D}$, and the tangent space at each point of them, by viewing them as quotients of Lie groups and Lie algebras. \end{remark}
+Without confusion we will also denote by $F^k$ the bundle with $F^k$ as fiber, for each $0\leq k\leq n$.